2023-24 Concert Season

 Heaven & Earth

-From Mozart’s powerful Requiem and Bach’s Passion According to St. John to rhythmic dances by Rameau and a lively Baroque celebration of the animal kingdom, you’ll be transported from heaven to earth during the 2023-24 season.
-Renew or subscribe starting March 7; single tickets will go on sale August 1
+From Mozart’s powerful Requiem and Bach’s St. John Passion to rhythmic dances by Rameau and a lively Baroque celebration of the animal kingdom, you’ll be transported from heaven to earth during the 2023-24 season.
+Renew or subscribe now for significant savings and priority seating; single tickets will go on sale August 1.

 - Sunday, September 17, 7:30 PM North Shore Center, Skokie